Life Lessons – Experience Is A Great Teacher

 Why I Write About “Real-Life Issues”

 No, I do not have a degree, and I am not considered a mentor, consultant, or counselor.
-Life Coaches do not give solutions; (yes, I do write about solutions), but an LC lets the other individual find their own solutions by listening and asking questions.
+Life Coaches do not give solutions; (yes, I do write about solutions), but an LC lets the other individual find their solutions by listening and asking questions.

 However, I am working on my Life Coaching Certificate as I write this, and no, this is not about doing what someone else has done.